|Other life changing therapy...|

 |Laws of Success|

-What will you notice around you that let you know that the miracle had happened?
+What would you notice around you that let you know that the miracle had happened?

 How would you be different?

-The essence of solution focused brief therapy is the client is the expert and it is the client's goals that are important.
-Solution focused brief therapy focusses on the solution the client wants, not the problem.
-Solution focused brief therapy focuses on what can be done, not what cannot be changed.
-Solution focused brief therapy is about here and now, not what happened in the past.
-Solution focused brief therapy is about what is possible, and whatever works, get done more.
-Solution focused brief therapy believes that current solutions are the problem, doing more of the same is wrong, that change, any change is success.
+The essence of Solution Focused Therapy is that it is the client who is the expert and it is the client's goals that matter.
+Brief therapy focusses on the solution the client wants, not on past problems, or how the client got to situation they are in.
+It focuses on what can be done, not on what cannot be changed.
+It is about here and now, not what happened in the past.
+It is about what is possible, and based on the principle that whatever the client does that works, gets done more.
+Solution focused therapy believes that it is the current behaviour being used by the client is causing or maintaining the problem, so doing more of the same is wrong.
+Therefore change, any change is success.
 The therapist's job is identify what can be changed and to change it.

 That is the miraculous promise of the Law of Attraction.